ibm-cloud-docs/containers/strategy.md

 The level of availability that you set up for your cluster impacts your coverage under the [{{site.data.keyword.cloud_notm}} HA service level agreement terms](/docs/overview?topic=overview-slas).
 For example, to receive full HA coverage under the SLA terms, you must set up a multizone cluster with a total of at least 6 worker nodes, two worker nodes per zone that are evenly spread across three zones.
 {: important}

-* **Single zone clusters** [Classic only]{: tag-classic-inf}: Plan to have at least three worker nodes in your cluster.
+* **Single zone clusters** Plan to have at least three worker nodes in your cluster.
 Further, you want one extra node's worth of CPU and memory capacity available within the cluster.
 If your apps require less resources than the resources that are available on the worker node, you might be able to limit the number of pods that you deploy to one worker node.

 Keep in mind:
 - You can try out [the cluster autoscaler](/docs/containers?topic=containers-cluster-scaling-install-addon) to be sure that you always have enough worker nodes to cover your workload.